GSA/fpki-guides/pages/fpki_certificate_profiles.md

 ## Certificate and Extensions Profile Worksheets

-The new profile worksheets are linked below according to **xx category**.
+The new profile worksheets are linked below.
 These will be published in the upcoming _X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program, Federal Bridge, and PIV-I_.

 The [Worksheet Numbers Traceability Matrix](#worksheet-numbers-traceability-matrix) maps the past-to-current profile worksheet numbering.